Summer Abroad Programs Policies & Disclosures

 Admissions and Enrollment

-All of Pacific McGeorge's summer programs are open to students and graduates of ABA-approved or state-accredited law schools and fully-accredited foreign law schools.
+All of McGeorge's summer programs are open to students and graduates of ABA-approved or state-accredited law schools and fully-accredited foreign law schools.
 Students must have completed at least one year of full- or part-time study at one of these approved or accredited law schools.

 Law School Credit Information

-Students enrolled in law schools other than Pacific McGeorge should check with their appropriate school official regarding procedures to follow for transfer of credit earned from participation in either classroom courses or externships toward fulfilling degree requirements.
+Students enrolled in law schools other than McGeorge should check with their appropriate school official regarding procedures to follow for transfer of credit earned from participation in either classroom courses or externships toward fulfilling degree requirements.
 Acceptance of any credit or grade for any course taken in the program, is subject to determination by the student's home law school.

 Participation in a foreign summer program may not meet requirements to accelerate graduation.
 Students should consult their home institutions for advice about residency requirements under relevant ABA standards if they seek to accelerate their graduation.

 Class schedules, lecturers, and topics covered (i.e., the "syllabus") may be adjusted based on availability of lecturers or facilities.
 Visits to legal institutions or other tours and events may be altered based on the availability of facilities, guides, or lecturers, etc. Students will be provided with as much notice as possible and appropriate substitution will be provided.
 Adjustments will not substantially affect the content of the program, and do not constitute a "substantial modification" of the program.

 Cancellations or Modifications

 Unforeseen events beyond our control may require substantial modification or cancellation of a program.
 If the Program is cancelled, students will be immediately notified by email, and will be given the opportunity to enroll in another McGeorge summer abroad program, or to enroll, if possible, in another ABA approved summer abroad program.
 Among the reasons a program may be cancelled or modified are the following: